KamranSar/ATS-Mono/HOWTO.md

   path: '/secret',
   name: 'Secret',
   component: () => import(/* webpackChunkName: "secret" */ '@/views/Secret.vue'),
-  beforeEnter: requireToken, // If user has a token(is logged in.)
   /** vue-browser-acl meta */
   meta: { // Optional
     can: 'if-example-role',